kiddiRU/Verk1_H1/designDocument/sketch.md

 - Organizer can input results for the tournament for each round
 - Organizer can add and kick teams for the tournament before the start
 - Organizer can create clubs
-- Organizer can modify the time of a tournament
 - Player can create a team
 - Player becomes a team captain when team is created
 - Team captain can sign his team into a tournament if valid